 3 years full-time (plus optional placement year)

-Molecular Cell Biology at York focuses on providing a molecular understanding of life.
+Molecular Cell Biology focuses on providing a molecular understanding of life.

 Department of Biology ranked first in the UK for research impact in the Times Higher Education's ranking of the 2014 Research Excellence Framework results